-Six Hispanic high school students residing in South Texas colonias — impoverished, relatively undeveloped villages on the U.S. side of the Texas-Mexico border — are learning engineering basics while creating kits for elementary school science experiments as part of a study led by Francis Quek, a professor of visualization at Texas A&M University.
+A group of seven Hispanic high school students residing in South Texas colonias — impoverished, relatively undeveloped villages on the U.S. side of the Texas-Mexico border — learned engineering basics while creating kits for elementary school science experiments as part of a study led by Francis Quek and Sharon Chu, visualization professors at Texas A&M University.

-In the two-year, $284,000 project funded by the National Science Foundation, students from Bruni High School, located approximately 40 miles east of Laredo, are customizing the engineering-based kits to correspond with the science curriculum at nearby Oilton Elementary School.
+In the two-year, $284,000 project funded by the National Science Foundation, students from Bruni High School, located approximately 40 miles east of Laredo, customized the engineering-based kits to correspond with the science curriculum at nearby Oilton Elementary School during a March 2-5 visit to Texas A&M.

 Both projects reflect the spirit of the maker movement, a recent phenomenon that joins individuals involved in engineering-oriented pursuits in a social environment that features prototyping, invention and creativity.

-Before building the educational kits, the BHS students make a two-week visit to Texas A&M’s College Station campus for a workshop where they learn key aspects of making and manufacturing — developing, building and testing prototypes and creating purchasing and production schedules —from visualization and engineering faculty and students.
+During their visit, the BHS students learned key aspects of making and manufacturing — developing, building and testing prototypes and creating purchasing and production schedules —from visualization and engineering faculty and students.

-“We also familiarize the visiting students with the university environment, enticing them to pursue an engineering or visualization education here,” said Quek.
+“We also familiarized the visiting students with the university environment, enticing them to pursue an engineering or visualization education here,” said Quek.

-An Oilton Elementary teacher is joining the high school students at the Texas A&M workshop to learn how to use the kits in the classroom.
-Along with a variety of kit building tools and techniques, like 3-D printing, the participants learn introductory computer programming.
-After returning home, they will remain linked to the Texas A&M campus, receiving five hours a week of additional guidance via online video sessions with project members.
+Along with a variety of kit building tools and techniques, like 3-D printing, the participants learned introductory computer programming.
+The BHS students are also receiving five hours a week of additional guidance via online video sessions with project members.

 The project, Quek said, aims to shed light on mostly unexplored areas of “making” research and development.